-Projects must demonstrate the eligibility of each new grocery store waste stream composted by the project by documenting that the food and soiled paper component of the grocery store waste was being disposed of in a landfill for a period of at least 36 months prior to the date that the grocery store waste was first delivered to the project composting facility, or documenting that the grocery store waste stream was previously deemed to be an eligible waste stream at another OWC project that is registered with the Reserve.
+Projects must demonstrate the eligibility of each new grocery store waste stream composted by the project by documenting that the food and soiled paper component of the grocery store waste was being disposed of in a landfill for a period of at least 36 months prior to the date that the grocery store waste was first delivered to the project composting operation, or documenting that the grocery store waste stream was previously deemed to be an eligible waste stream at another OWC or organic waste digestion (OWD) project that is registered with the Reserve.
+If the grocery store has been in operation for less than 36 months prior to first delivery of organic waste to the project operation, then the project must demonstrate that the waste stream was being disposed of in a landfill for the entire history of the store.

 Waste streams originating from new grocery store facilities are deemed eligible.
 Section 6.2 provides requirements for documenting the pre-project disposal of grocery store waste.
-All other MSW food and soiled paper waste sources described above are eligible.
+All other food and soiled paper waste sources described above are eligible.

 Eligible waste streams at the time a project is registered shall remain eligible throughout a project's first crediting period, regardless of changes in any future versions of this protocol.
-However, projects must demonstrate the eligibility of all new grocery store waste streams composted by the project facility according to the requirements above.
+However, projects must demonstrate the eligibility of all new grocery store waste streams composted by the project operation according to the requirements above.